-Bulldog Bucks debit monies may be added/purchased in the Ritchie Marketplace office Monday through Friday 9 am - 3 pm or by calling 517-265-5161 ext.
-4123.
+Bulldog Bucks debit monies may be added/purchased in the Ritchie Marketplace office Monday through Friday 9 am - 3 pm.
 Money in the account can be withdrawn signifying account closure.
-A processing fee of \$15.00 will be assessed by Sodexo.
+A processing fee of \$25.00 will be assessed by Sodexo.
 Please allow 4-6 weeks for check processing.
 The check will be sent to the student's home address.
-Seniors should contact food service for a refund before graduation.
+Seniors will not be charged a closure fee and should contact food service for a refund before graduation.
+Funds not requested for refund within one-year post leaving Adrian College will be forfeited.